zmdominguez/zmdominguez.github.io/_posts/2021-10-04-multi-module-lint.md

 At some point, we also started fixing up our app's theming and styling to be adhere to our design system.
 There was also a design shift where new screens being built have a cleaner, sleeker look.
 Our app is _not small_ (there are 100+ `Activity` declarations in 70+ modules), so redoing all of the screens will understandably take time and a lot of effort.

+:warning: This is going to be a long and treacherous journey (aka very long post), you have been warned.

 ### The problem 🤨

 Since a new colour palette was introduced by the design team, the first step was to move all of the old, not-to-be-used-anymore colours into a separate file.
 I named the file `colours_deprecated.xml` and left a comment on top of the file.